 - An operation of law, for example, a subsequent marriage or a court determining the will to be invalid.

 After the testator’s death, their will is put through the probate process.
 Probate is the legal process in which a will’s validity or invalidity is determined.
 If the will is held to be valid, the testator’s estate will be distributed according to the directions in the will.
 While this may sound simple, probate proceedings tend to be complicated, time-consuming, expensive, and confusing.
-You can learn more about Probate on our website by clicking here: Probate and Inheritance Funding Company.
+You can learn more about Probate on our website by clicking here: Probate and Inheritance Timeline.

 A trust is a separate entity whereby a person’s real and personal property is held and remains for the benefit of another persons.
 In general, a trust must have a settlor, an identifiable beneficiary, and a trustee.
 The settlor is the person creating the trust.
 The beneficiary of the trust are the designated individuals who hold inheritance rights of the trust property.
 The settlor can name one or multiple beneficiaries.
 The trustee is the person or organization that manages the trust.